lionel87/fast-tree-builder/README.md

     type TreeNode = typeof roots[number];
     ```

+    If the above doesn't work for your case, define your tree node type from scratch.

-    We intentionally do not expose a generic `TreeNode` type from the package.
-It is harder to parameterize correctly by hand than to write a recursive type from scratch.
+    We intentionally don’t expose a generic `TreeNode` type in the package, as maintaining a complex set of generic parameters is often more cumbersome than writing a custom recursive type yourself.

+2. How can I present the `children` list in a specific order?

+    Pre-sort your input items:

+    ```typescript
+    const items = [
+      { id: 0, name: 'X', order: 0 },
+      { id: 1, name: 'A', order: 3, parent: 0 },
+      { id: 2, name: 'B', order: 2, parent: 0 },
+      { id: 3, name: 'C', order: 1, parent: 0 },
+    ];

+    // sort input by your `order` value items.sort((a, b) => a.order - b.order);

+    const { roots } = buildTree(items, {
+      id: 'id',
+      parentId: 'parent',
+    });

+    roots[0].children
+    // this will be sorted as 'C', 'B', 'A'
+    // according to their order values.
+    ```

 ## Comparison with other tree building libraries

-The package aims to be feature complete and highly customizable, which usually opposes with performance.
-There are other packages that may be more *performant* but lacks features that I really needed in my daily coding.
-In standard scenarios this package should perform more than enough and as good as any other package.
+The package is designed to be feature-complete and highly customizable, which often comes at the cost of performance.
+Some libraries may be more *performant*, but they lack features I regularly need.
+In typical use cases, this package performs well, and others are usually only faster when offering much less customization.

-For scenarios where performance is critical and you start to benchmark tree building libraries, consider  implementing your custom algorithm instead.
+For scenarios where performance is critical and you start benchmarking libraries, consider implementing your custom algorithm instead.
 It could be as simple as:
 ```js
 const roots = [];
 const nodes = new Map();